oVirt/ovirt-site/source/release/3.4.0/index.html.md

 In order to install it, you need to enable the oVirt alpha repository and disable the nightly repository if you're using it.

+Note that if you're using nightly repo you'll need to run:

+       # yum update "ovirt-engine-setup*"

 You'll need to add the following lines in your /etc/yum.repos.d/ovirt.repo:

 for CentOS / RHEL: